ONLYOFFICE/Kubernetes-Docs/README.md

 ### 5.3 Expose DocumentServer

 #### 5.3.1 Expose DocumentServer via Service (HTTP Only)
-*You should skip [#5.3.1](#531-expose-documentserver-via-service--http-only-) step if you are going expose DocumentServer via HTTPS*
+*You should skip step[#5.3.1](#531-expose-documentserver-via-service--http-only-) step if you are going to expose DocumentServer via HTTPS*

 This type of exposure has the least overheads of performance, it creates a loadbalancer to get access to DocumentServer.
-Use this type of exposure if you use external TLS termination, and don't have another WEB application in k8s cluster.
+Use this type of exposure if you use external TLS termination, and don't have another WEB application in the k8s cluster.

 To expose DocumentServer via service set `service.type` parameter to LoadBalancer: